 8. Power Strip

 Sometimes there is only one outlet in your room abroad, especially in older accommodations.
 Or maybe you have plenty of outlets but only one adaptor.
 But you need to charge your notebook, iPhone, and laptop, as well as those from your travel partner!
 Not to fear: take a small power strip and you only need one adaptor to charge three (or more) electronics as needed.
-(See the picture in #6!)
+Click the photo below to get yours!

 Think you’ll be packing these on your next trip?
 Tell me in the comments section below!
 Love this post?
 Pin it for later!